Tungstenio/ToneSweepFiberLocation/ToneSweepFiberLocation-master/README.md

 # ToneSweepFiberLocation
 Contains MATLAB files and data series necessary for running the method described in the article "A Low-Frequency Tone Sweep Method for Fault Location in Optical Fiber Links"

+The software was designed and works in MATLAB 2015.

 ## Submodules:

 1. FreqToneFaultLocation_Main.m